 Frequently Asked Questions

-How often should I seal a marble table?
+How to clean a marble table?

 Is it okay to use disinfectant sprays on marble?